TolgaTaner/NavFlow/README.md

 # NavFlow

 **NavFlow** is a Swift Package that provides customizable navigation containers and navigation bars for SwiftUI applications.
-You can easily add your own navigation bar view and use it with either **push** or **sheet** navigation flows.
+You can easily create your view a navigation bar and use it with either **push** or **sheet** navigation flows.

 ## Overview